 2. Viatical Settlement Provider: The entity or individual that purchases the life insurance policy from the viator.

-Viatical settlements are an attractive option for seriously ill individuals as they receive a cash settlement to cover living and medical expenses. viatical settlement enables someone with a life threatening person to obtain immediate cash.
+Viatical settlements are an attractive option for seriously ill individuals as they receive a cash settlement to cover living and medical expenses.
+Viatical settlement enables someone with a life threatening person to obtain immediate cash.
 On top of this benefit, the policy owner would no longer have to pay additional premiums.

 Alternatives to viatical settlements include life settlements, accelerated death benefit, your policy’s cash surrender, and policy loans, providing additional options for those seeking liquidity from their life insurance policies.